kanno-soe/kanno-soe/Exposition/Theory.md

 The errors are categorised in two grades:

 1. **Grammatical errors** — tier-errors and typing-errors.
 These the system can *assert*, because a mis-feed is a conventional-tier logic verdict, not a value.
-The old man of the fox koan's mistake is assertable.
+The old man of the fox kōan's mistake is assertable.
 (Assertable, note, *within the lens*: "tier-error" and "mis-feed" are verdicts of the two-truths machinery itself, compelled inside it and offered outside — the banner's clause governs the grid's own voice, and the asymmetry between the two grades is an asymmetry in that voice, not an appeal to lens-free logic.)
 2. **Soteriological shortfalls** — arrogation, self-forward, low resonance, failure to meet beings.
 These the system can only *display* — Row 2 placements and Row 3 directions, valence borrowed from the object.
 The five hundred fox lives were returns, not punishments; by the same token "he failed to act as a bodhisattva" is never an asserted wrong, only a displayed asymmetry.

 ### Grade 1: the generator's output